openstack/security-doc/security-guide/source/tenant-data/data-encryption.rst

           storage.
 AES-XTS is recommended by NIST_ specifically for disk storage, and the name is shorthand for AES encryption using the XTS encryption mode.
 Available ciphers depend on kernel support.
-          At the command line, type 'cyrptsetup benchmark' to determine the available options (and see benchmark results), or go to */proc/crypto*
+          At the command line, type 'cryptsetup benchmark' to determine the available options (and see benchmark results), or go to */proc/crypto*